 each individual worksheet can be found in the Outline table

 worksheets for the quarter together in one file.

 Ground Rules and Rooms.

-Special Note: Some instructors will use assigned seating for the final exam.
+- Some instructors will use assigned seating for the final exam.
 Consult with your course instructor for more details.

 |Week||Outline/Study Guide||Exam Archive||Topics and Textbook Sections|

 ||MIDTERM #2 ARCHIVE||